kimhyla/StateID-App/docs/mvp/02-chunk.md

-﻿— If we can’t auto-verify your client’s State
+﻿Step 5 — If we can’t auto-verify your client’s State ?
-?
 Assume it’s the same as last session
 ?
 Ask the client for their State (one line)